Children's Play Area

 Lactation Centers and Nursing Mothers Room

-Currently MSP Airport offers two lactation centers at Terminal 1 -- adjacent to Gate F2; near Gate C13, on the main level under the stairs; and near Gate G9.
+Currently MSP Airport offers three lactation centers at Terminal 1 -- adjacent to Gate F2; near Gate C13, on the main level under the stairs; and near Gate G9.
 There is also a nursing room above the entrance to Concourse E on the mezzanine level and near Gate C13.
 There's also a center at Terminal 2 between Gates H10 and H11.

-For access to the center on Concourse F, visit the Information Booth in the Airport Mall located near the entrance to Concourse F. For access to the center on Concourse C, visit the Information Booth across from Gate C12.
+For access to the centers, visit the nearest Information Booth.
 The assistant will provide you access to the room.
-If the booth is unmanned, call the manager on duty at 612-366-6069 who will send an attendant to open the center.
+If the Information Booth is on staff, call the manager on duty at 612-366-6069 who will send an attendant to open the center.